zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/hascolumntype-method.md

 ```

 ### Data Annotations
-The data annotations approach to specifying the data type of the mapped column is to provide a value for the `TypeName` property of the [Column attribute](/configuration/data-annotation-attributes/column-attribute).
+The Data Annotations approach to specifying the data type of the mapped column is to provide a value for the `TypeName` property of the [Column attribute](/configuration/data-annotation-attributes/column-attribute).